-A faculty-supervised practicum, this is an essential capstone experience required of all Worship Arts students whereby students identify a local church, arrange his or her practicum with a church supervisor, and serve in a worship arts leadership capacity for one semester (documented 8-10 hours/week for ten weeks = minimum of 80 hours of service).
-The practicum is designed to aid in developing ministry attitudes, role and responsibilities, and leadership skills and experiences vital to worship arts needs within a local church.
+A faculty-supervised practicum is an essential capstone experience required of all Worship Arts students whereby students identify a local church or parachurch organization, arrange his or her practicum with a supervisor, and serve in a worship arts leadership capacity for one semester (documented 8 hours/week for 10 weeks = minimum of 80 hours of service).
+The practicum is designed to aid in developing ministry attitudes, roles and responsibilities, and leadership skills vital to worship arts needs within a local church.